And such some of you were; but you are washed, but you are sanctified,

 St. Irenaeus, Against Heresies, 5:10,1

 thee; and anoint thine eyes with eye-salve, that thou mayest see.’
-You therefore, who are rich
+You, therefore,

-frightful and unseemly, may be clothed with the white garment of Christ.
-And you who are a
+may be clothed with the white garment of Christ.
+And you who are a wealthy

-wealthy and rich matron in Christ’s Church, anoint your eyes, not with the collyrium of the
+and rich matron in Christ’s Church, anoint your eyes, not with the collyrium of

-devil, but with Christ’s eye-salve, that you may be able to attain to see God, by deserving well
+the devil, but with Christ’s eye-salve, that you may be able to attain to see God,

 St. Cyprian, On Works and Alms,14